Verdicenan Kadın: Marriage

 Verdicenan married Abdulmejid in 1844.
 She was given the title of "Sixth Kadın".
 On 9 December 1844, she gave birth to her first child, a daughter, Münire Sultan in the Topkapı Palace.
 In 1845, she was elevated to "Fifth Kadın".
 On 16 July 1848, she gave birth to Şehzade Ahmed Kemaleddin, in the Old Çırağan Palace.
 In 1851, she was elevated to "Fourth Kadın", and in 1852, to "Third Kadın".
 Verdicenan was known for her luxurious lifestyle and sense of style.
 She wore only clothes imported from Europe and luxurious jewelry; she never went out unless she was accompanied by at least ten ladies-in-waiting.
-Among these, there was her niece Princess Leyla Achba, also known as Gülefşan Hanım, who became a well-known poet and writer, and Ayşe Zatimelek Hanım, who would become the fifth consort of one of Abdülmecid I's sons, Şehzade Selim Süleyman.
+Among these was Ayşe Zatimelek Hanım, who would become the fifth consort of one of Abdülmecid I's sons, Şehzade Selim Süleyman.

 Widowhood

 After Abdulmejid's death in 1861, she moved to the Feriye Palace.
-Having lost her only daughter, Münire Sultan, in 1862, she was entrusted with Mediha Sultan, after her own mother Gülistü Kadın died in 1861.
+Having lost her only daughter, Münire Sultan aged only 17, in 1862, she was entrusted with Mediha Sultan, after her own mother Gülistü Kadın died in 1861.
 The relationship between the two of them was like mother and daughter.
 She kept Mediha under close surveillance, and always helped her whenever she had problems.
 In 1879, she played a major role in Mediha's marriage to Samipashazade Necip Bey, interceding with the Sultan to allow Mediha to marry the man she loved rather than one chosen for her.